robertmotr/pixelify/README.md

 # TODO:

-1. how to get 1D pixel array of any image (library)
+1. how to get 1D pixel array of any png (library)
 2. parse filter file -> get filter array of pixels
 3.
 4. dear imgui